-DES-3526:4#create snmp community dlink view ReadView read_write Command: create snmp community dlink view ReadView read_write

-Purpose Used to remove a specific SNMP community string from the Switch.

-Syntax delete snmp community <community_string 32>

-delete snmp community

-Description The delete snmp community command is used to remove a previously defined SNMP community string from the Switch.

-Parameters < community_string 32> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
-This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.
+DES-3500:4#create snmp community dlink view ReadView read_write Command: create snmp community dlink view ReadView read_write delete snmp community Purpose Used to remove a specific SNMP community string from the Switch.
+Syntax delete snmp community <community_string 32=""></community_string> Description The delete snmp community command is used to remove a previously defined SNMP community string from the Switch.
+Parameters <community_string 32=""> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
+This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.</community_string> Restrictions Only administrator-level users can issue this command.